rickybrent/anbox-legacy-module/README.md

 [![Build Status](https://travis-ci.org/anbox/anbox-modules.svg?branch=master)](https://travis-ci.org/anbox/anbox-modules)

-# Anbox Kernel Modules
+# Legacy Anbox Kernel Modules

-This repository contains the kernel modules necessary to run the Anbox Android container runtime.
-They're split out of the original Anbox repository to make packaging in various Linux distributions easier.
+This repository contains a renamed binder kernel module necessary to run older versions of the Anbox Android container runtime; specifically, this older version creates the /dev/binder device.

+While newer versions of anbox should be able to use the binder_linux module included with newer kernels, some packaged versions of anbox expect /dev/binder to exist instead of supporting binderfs.
+While not an ideal solution, the legacy binder_anbox module can be used in newer kernels with these older versions of anbox.

 # Install Instruction